makinacorpus/generated-hydrator/README.md

 # Status

+Current 4.2.x branch exists only for PHP 8 support.

+The only difference compared to upstream [ocramius/generated-hydrator](https://github.com/Ocramius/GeneratedHydrator) is that some dependencies constraints have been relaxed in order to support installation on PHP 8.

+Once https://github.com/Ocramius/GeneratedHydrator/issues/159 will be fixed, this project will be abandonned, once again.

+# History

 **Time has passed, and PHP 5.6 is not supported anywhere anymore, as a consequence** **this package is not supported anymore**.